Gmina Koszęcin

 Gmina Koszęcin is a rural gmina (administrative district) in Lubliniec County, Silesian Voivodeship, in southern Poland.
 Its seat is the village of Koszęcin, which lies approximately 12 km south-east of Lubliniec and 45 km north of the regional capital Katowice.

-The gmina covers an area of 129 km2, and as of 2019 its total population is 11,842.
+The gmina covers an area of 129 km2, and as of 2019, its total population was 11,842.

 The gmina contains part of the protected area called Upper Liswarta Forests Landscape Park.

 Villages

 Gmina Koszęcin contains the villages and settlements of Brusiek, Bukowiec, Cieszowa, Dolnik, Irki, Koszęcin, Krywałd, Łazy, Lipowiec, Nowy Dwór, Piłka, Prądy, Rusinowice, Rzyce, Sadów, Strzebiń and Wierzbie.

 Neighbouring gminas

 Gmina Koszęcin is bordered by the towns of Kalety and Lubliniec, and by the gminas of Boronów, Herby, Kochanowice, Tworóg and Woźniki.